Ignas-Vaitkus/content-management-system/README.md

 - Turn on your local Apache Web Server and MySQL Database.
 - Open the path of the app, e.g: http://localhost/content-management-system.
-- To open admin mode add `/Admin` to the url. e.g: http://localhost/content-management-system/Admin
+- To open admin mode add `/Admin` to the url. e.g: http://localhost/content-management-system/Admin.
+Username: Admin, password: Password.

 ### Usage notes